Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Electronic tendering has been mandated across the public sector for several years.
 You will be used to having to be registered on eSender/eProcurement platforms such as MultiQuote, Intend, Proactis and the like.
 All these portal providers are liaising with the Government to ensure that their portals will work seamlessly.
 You will need to continue to make sure that your contact details on these portals are maintained, as you will ensure that you are invited to participate in relevant tender opportunities.
 This is discussed in more detail later in this update when we look at some top tips for tendering.
 Buyers are obliged to use electronic tendering for all tendering activity, albeit that low value requests for quotation can still happen via more traditional methods such as direct emails to/from the buyer.

 The thresholds which trigger wider public sector full compliance with the Act remain the same.
-These are separately updated on the 1st of January of even dated years, so will not change until 1st January 2026.
-A quick reminder of the thresholds for non-central government buyers (which the wider education sector falls into):
+These are separately updated on the 1st of January of even dated years.
+A quick reminder of the procurement thresholds for non-central government buyers (which the wider education sector falls into):

 What do thresholds mean in practice?
-Essentially, above these thresholds, buyers must comply (in full) with procurement regulation (from February 2025, the Act).
+Essentially, above these thresholds, buyers must comply (in full) with procurement regulation.
 Below these thresholds, the buyer has more leeway to source requirements via closed tenders/quotes which exclude all but the selected suppliers from competition.
 Again, in top tips for tendering, later in this update, we give some pointers about this.

 Of course, sourcing requirements through existing frameworks is one way of ensuring compliance with procurement regulations, irrespective of contract value and frameworks in the format you are used to, will continue to be established under the new Act.
 That’s not to say that there are other changes afoot and we will pick up on those changes when we look at what’s new.

 Similarly, the process for calling off frameworks – either by mini competition tender or by direct award to the supplier meeting the relevant criteria – is not affected.
-Buyers will still be able to run competitive tenders from frameworks, amongst the suppliers appointed to those frameworks.
-Equally, where a framework permits direct award in prescribed circumstances, that option will be available under the new Act.
+Buyers are still able to run competitive tenders from frameworks, amongst the suppliers appointed to those frameworks.
+Equally, where a framework permits direct award in prescribed circumstances, that option is still available under the new Act.

 What’s new?